zbtolon/get-support/ViewStatus.md

 * Click **Status** to view the current status of resources in all {{site.data.keyword.Bluemix_notm}} locations.

-  You can view A list of events, in chronological order, for maintenance and incidents.
+  You can view a list of events, in chronological order, for maintenance and incidents.
 You can search across all notifications, or filter by type, geographic locations, and individual resources.
 You can also view planned maintenance windows for which prior notice is provided and unplanned incidents or outages, which are posted as soon as the {{site.data.keyword.Bluemix_notm}} team becomes aware of them.
 Incident notifications are regularly updated until they're resolved.

 * Click **Planned maintenance** to view a list of scheduled upcoming maintenance.